Arab Struggle Movement for the Liberation of Ahwaz

-The Arab Struggle Movement for the Liberation of Ahwaz (حركة النضال العربي لتحرير الأحواز; abbreviated ASMLA) is an Arab nationalist and separatist insurgent group which advocates the secession of an area in southern Iran including all of Khuzestan Province and Bushehr Province and parts of Ilam Province, Hormozgan Province, Chaharmahal and Bakhtiari Province and Kohgiluyeh and Boyer-Ahmad Province from Iran and the establishment of an Arab state, a goal which it is attempting to achieve by waging a direct and violent conflict against Iran.
+The Arab Struggle Movement for the Liberation of Ahwaz (حركة النضال العربي لتحرير الأحواز; abbreviated ASMLA) is an Arab nationalist and separatist insurgent group which advocates the secession of an area in southern Iran including all of Khuzestan Province and Bushehr Province and parts of Lorestan province, Ilam Province, Hormozgan Province, Chaharmahal and Bakhtiari Province and Kohgiluyeh and Boyer-Ahmad Province from Iran and the establishment of an Arab state, a goal which it is attempting to achieve by waging a direct and violent conflict against Iran.
 The claimed area is shown in the group's logo as well.

 Headquartered in Denmark and the Netherlands, the ASMLA has claimed responsibility for several assassinations, attacks against energy infrastructure and civilian soft targets, including 2005–06 Ahvaz bombings and Ahvaz military parade attack in 2018.
 The group is currently classified as a terrorist organization by the Iranian government.

 History

 The ASMLA was covertly established by Ahmad Mola Nissi and Habib Jabor, members of the Islamic Reconciliation Party who under cover of doing legal and legitimate political activities, formed the group and its armed wing.
 They did not declare existence until 2005, when a fabricated government document was circulated among the Khuzestani Arabs to provoke ethnic tensions.
 Shortly after the group's military wing, MMDNB, carried out attacks in which many people, including civilians, were killed.
 In spring 2006, ASMLA founders fled Iran to avoid prosecution by the Iranian security forces and moved to the United Arab Emirates.
 They visited the Consulate General of the United States in Dubai and asked to meet a representative from the Central Intelligence Agency (CIA).
 Mola Nissi and Jabor were granted refugee status in the Netherlands and Denmark respectively.